KantaS12/KantaS12.github.io/essays/typescript-reflection.md

 ```

-A practice WOD that I found useful was finding if a string is unique or not.
-It was something that we can use in a real life setting.
-It's like Leetcode style coding which is really helpful in interviews for tech companies.
-It also helped me understand structure of the code and also new things like Maps.
+A practice "WOD" (Workout Of the Day) that I found really useful was figuring out if a string is unique.
+It felt like something you could actually use in a real-life scenario.
+It's similar to LeetCode-style coding, which is great for tech interviews.
+This particular exercise also helped me understand code structure better and introduced me to new concepts like Maps.

+Here's the code examples from that WOD:

 ```